Frequently Asked Questions about Name Use at Stanford

 Q: Can non-Stanford organizations use Stanford’s logo for its website/materials?

 A: Stanford’s logo, images of its campus, and other emblems are reserved for use by Stanford.
-Usually we do not grant requests to use our logos on non-Stanford websites or in non-Stanford materials.
-However, we do grant permission for third parties to use our logos when we are co-sponsoring an event or participating in a joint research project.
+The policy generally does not allow use of Stanford logos on non-Stanford websites or in non-Stanford materials.
+However, we do grant permission for third parties to use our logos in certain cases, such as when we are co-sponsoring an event.
+Please see the Name Use Guidelines for details.
 Requests for logo use should be directed to the communications department of the school or unit whose logo is being requested.
-Requests to use the Stanford name, University Seal or Block S, should be directed to email@example.com or firstname.lastname@example.org.
+Requests to use the Stanford name, University Seal or Block S, should be directed to [email protected] or [email protected].
 Trademark Licensing must approve use of Stanford’s name and logos on all merchandise.

 Q: Are there restrictions on putting other organizations’ logos on Stanford websites and materials?

 A: Yes, the logos of other organizations are generally not allowed on Stanford’s web pages and materials.
 However, we do allow a collection of Industrial Affiliates logos on a page devoted exclusively to listing the Affiliates and their logos.
-We also allow the logos of event sponsors to be included at the bottom of an event website or program so long as they are clearly identified as “Sponsors”.
-Event sponsors generally are not identified as “Partners” unless they are sharing responsibility with Stanford for the setting the program agenda and funding the event.
+We also allow the logos of event sponsors to be included at the bottom of an event website or program so long as they are clearly identified as “Sponsors.”
+Event sponsors generally are not identified as “Partners.”
+Please see the Office of Special Events and Protocol for more information about events.

 Q: Where can I learn more about Stanford’s logo and its use?

-Q: What restrictions are there on press releases?
+Q: What are the guidelines for third-party press releases?